reyla/neighborhood-map/README.md

 ## How To Run

-View demo version at https://reyla.github.io/neighborhood-map/
+View demo version (production build) at https://reyla.github.io/neighborhood-map/

 You can clone this project using https://github.com/reyla/neighborhood-map.git

 In your project directory, install all project dependencies with `npm install`.

 To start the development server, use `npm start`.
 It should automatically navigate your web browser to http://localhost:3000

-To create a production build, use `npm run build` and then `serve -s build`.
-If you do not have the npm server installed, you may need to type `npm install -g serve`.
-Navigate your web browser to http://localhost:5000.

 Notes: